 A Samsung refrigerator that isn’t cooling is typically caused by dirty condenser coils, a faulty evaporator fan, or blocked air vents inside the unit.
 Start by cleaning the coils and ensuring nothing is obstructing the vents inside the fridge and freezer before investigating mechanical parts.

-2. Listen for the Compressor: You should hear a low humming sound from the back of the fridge.
-If it’s completely silent, there might be an issue with the compressor or the start relay.
-If it’s running constantly but not cooling, you might be low on refrigerant—a job for a professional.
+- Listen for the Compressor: A low humming sound from the back of the fridge indicates the compressor is running.
+If it’s silent, there might be an issue with the compressor or start relay.
+If it runs constantly but doesn’t cool, low refrigerant might be the problem, requiring professional service.

-• Use a condenser coil brush and a vacuum to gently clean away all the debris.
+- Use a condenser coil brush and a vacuum cleaner to gently remove all debris.

-• Do this every six to twelve months for optimal performance.
+- Perform this cleaning every six to twelve months for optimal performance.

-4. Inspect the Evaporator Fan: This fan circulates cold air inside the freezer.
-If it’s not working, the freezer might get cold, but the refrigerator section won’t.
-Empty the freezer, remove the back panel inside, and check if the fan blades are blocked by ice or can spin freely.
-If the fan motor is dead, it will need to be replaced.
+- Inspect the Evaporator Fan: This fan circulates cold air within the freezer.
+If it’s not working, the freezer may cool, but the refrigerator section will not.
+Remove the back panel inside the freezer to check if the fan blades are blocked by ice or can spin freely.
+A dead fan motor requires replacement.

 My Samsung ice maker is not working.
 What now?

-A non-functional ice maker is one of the most common complaints.
+A non-functional ice maker is a common complaint.
 The fix can be surprisingly simple.

 First, check that the ice maker is turned on and that the water line is properly connected and not kinked.
 Also, ensure your freezer temperature is set to 0°F (-18°C) or below, as a warmer temperature can prevent the ice maker from cycling properly.

-• Check the Ice Maker Arm/Sensor: Make sure the metal feeler arm is in the down position or that the electronic sensor isn’t blocked.
-If the ice bucket is full, it will push this arm up, signaling the machine to stop making ice.
+- Check the Ice Maker Arm/Sensor: Ensure the metal feeler arm is in the down position or that the electronic sensor is not blocked.
+If the ice bucket is full, this arm will be pushed up, signaling the machine to stop making ice.

-• Reset the Ice Maker: Find the test button on your ice maker module (its location varies by model, so consult your manual).
-Press and hold it for a few seconds until you hear a chime or the ice maker begins to cycle.
-This can often clear minor electronic glitches.
+- Reset the Ice Maker: Locate the test button on your ice maker module (refer to your manual for its exact position).
+Press and hold it for a few seconds until you hear a chime or the ice maker begins its cycle.
+This often resolves minor electronic glitches.

-• Thaw a Frozen Fill Tube: The tube that supplies water to the ice maker can sometimes freeze.
-You can gently thaw it using a hairdryer on a low setting.
-Be careful not to melt any plastic components.
+- Thaw a Frozen Fill Tube: The tube supplying water to the ice maker can freeze.
+Gently thaw it using a hairdryer on a low setting, being careful not to melt any plastic components.

-• Replace the Water Filter: A clogged water filter can restrict water flow to both the dispenser and the ice maker.
-If it’s been more than six months, it’s time for a replacement.
+- Replace the Water Filter: A clogged water filter restricts water flow to both the dispenser and the ice maker.
+If it has been more than six months since the last replacement, it’s time for a new one.

 “In my 15 years as an appliance technician, I’d say 50% of ‘broken’ ice maker calls are solved by either resetting the unit or replacing a very old water filter.
 It’s the first thing homeowners should check.
 A little preventative maintenance goes a long way.” – David Chen, Certified Appliance Professional